-Please see if the answer to your question is listed below.
+Please see if your the answers to your medical school questions are listed below.

 When should I submit my application for Admissions?

-We do not have any restrictions on when a person can submit their applicaiton.
+We do not have any restrictions on when a person can submit their application.

 Since we operate under rolling admissions, we continue to accept applications for each semester until all seats for that term are filled.
 In the event that all seats are filled before an applicant receives a decision, the application is automatically considered for the next available semester.